-This release of the app allows you to back up your card data, readings and notes in two different ways, by email or through iTunes.
+This App version allows you to back up your card data, readings and notes in two different ways, by email or through iTunes.
 Each time you Add a Card or complete a 4-Card Reading, you will receive a quick reminder.
-We recommend that you back up your data regularly, especially after adding cards, readings or notes, before exiting the app.
-This will enable you to recover the data in case your mobile device should be lost or damaged, or the data should become corrupted for some reason.
-It is also possible to use the Backup and Restore feature to transfer your data to another device, if it has the app installed.
+We recommend that you back up your data regularly, especially after adding cards, readings or notes, before exiting the App.

 How to perform email backup